PhilippRieth/Invoke-WebExfiltration/README.md

 - Loot folder structure
   - The tool keeps the identical folder structure as it exists on the client

+# ToDo:
+- I'm unhappy with the way SSL/HTTPS is done.
+Needs improvement
+-

+# Limitations
+- Large files (100MB) should be split into chunks and then exfiltrated (see examples)

 # Help
 ```bash